ottony/sdes/README.md

 S-DES is a didatic implementation of DES algorithm.

 # Using
 First, import the dist/index.js file.
-It contain a BufferCrypt object with sdesEncrypt and sdesDecrypt static functions
+It contain a BufferCrypt object with `sdesEncrypt` and `sdesDecrypt` static functions

 ```javascript
 BufferCrypt.sdesEncrypt(key, buffer)
 ```
-and

 ```javascript
 BufferCrypt.sdesDecrypt(key, buffer)